thedmi/capsule/docs/docs/30_usage.md

 - `AwaitReception`: The hull will await reception of the invocation by the capsule implementation and then return.
 Such methods cannot return a value.
 - `AwaitEnqueueing`: The hull will enqueue the invocation and return immediately.
 Such methods cannot return a value.
 This mode is a good choice for "fire and forget" calls, e.g. offloading work to other activity contexts.
 - `PassThrough`: The hull will invoke the capsule implementation directly and thus bypass all thread-safety mechanisms that the Capsule library provides.
 This is *only* safe for immutable operations and is typically used with get-only properties that return an immutable field of the capsule implementation (e.g. an ID).
+- `AwaitCompletionOrPassThroughIfQueueClosed`: This is a special case synchronization mode that behaves as `AwaitCompletion`, but falls back to `PassThrough` if the invocation queue has been closed.
+This is useful for `DisposeAsync()` operations, where `DisposeAsync()` may be called by DI infrastructure just before shutdown.
+At that point, the invocation queue has already been terminated and `AwaitCompletion` would throw a `CapsuleInvocationException`.

 All synchronization modes except `PassThrough` will ensure thread-safety by handling one invocation at a time (aka [run-to-completion scheduling](https://en.wikipedia.org/wiki/Run_to_completion_scheduling)).
 Make sure that your implementation completes quickly, as a blocked or delayed implementation will delay all pending invocations.
 This means that it is generally not a good idea to use `Task.Delay()` in capsule implementations.